Every performance marketer responsible for eCommerce sales needs an arsenal of approaches to drive revenue and profit.

 To many brands, “free shipping” is unviable due to the associated cost, but hear us out.

-The challenge with free shipping is to ensure that the offer is part of a conditional promotions program.
+The challenge with free shipping is to ensure that the offer is part of a conditional promotion.
 By using a high cart value in order to earn free shipping, you can drive sales without breaking the bank.

-At RevLifter, we have pioneered a variety of messaging types – from stretch-and-save messages, to units that feature progress bars so the user knows how much more they need to spend in order to earn the free shipping offer.
+At RevLifter, we have pioneered a variety of messaging types – from Spend and Save messages (e.g. 'Spend $100 to get 10% off'), to units that feature progress bars so the user knows how much more they need to spend in order to earn the free shipping offer.
 You increase your revenue; they gain what they perceive as a reasonable incentive to purchase.
 All without cutting the price.

 6. Free returns messaging

-It might seem like part of your service to a customer, but offering free returns to customers and delivering an advertisement for the service can drive significantly higher conversion rates.
+It might seem like part of your service to a customer, but offering free returns and delivering an advertisement for the service can drive significantly higher conversion rates.

 Most brands provide free returns beyond a certain price point anyway, so making more of the message simply promotes this standard offering to people who will view it as a highly convincing offer.

-It may also make sense to test some alternate descriptions of this merchandising tactic, like “money back guarantee”, just to see what works.
+It may also make sense to test some alternate descriptions of this merchandising tactic, like “30-day money back guarantee”, just to see what works.

 7. Cross-selling